priyanshscpp/Custom-TCP-IP-Stack/README.md

 * Fast integration in your network application.

-Note: RawTCP uses the AF_INET address family so it supports both customization of the Network Layer (IP) and the Transport Layer (TCP) headers.
+Note: Xing uses the AF_INET address family so it supports both customization of the Network Layer (IP) and the Transport Layer (TCP) headers.
 Support for the Link Layer will come in future updates.

 ## Installation
-RawTCP is built as an static library to facilitate integration with your project.
+Xing is built as an static library to facilitate integration with your project.
-1. [Download](https://github.com/h3xduck/RawTCP_Lib/releases/latest) RawTCP and put it in your project directory.
+1. Clone Xing and put it in your project directory.
 2. Integrate it in your project
     *  METHOD 1: With gcc compiler
     ```sh
-    gcc <your-files> libRawTCP_Lib.a
+    gcc <your-files> libXing_Lib.a
     ```

     * METHOD 2 With cmake
     ```cmake
-    target_link_libraries(<your-target> ${CMAKE_CURRENT_SOURCE_DIR}/libRawTCP_Lib.a)
+    target_link_libraries(<your-target> ${CMAKE_CURRENT_SOURCE_DIR}/libXing_Lib.a)
     ```
     Note that you will need to specify the path to the library in both cases if you stored it under a project folder.
-3. Import "RawTCP.h" from a source file whenever you need RawTCP.
+3. Import "Xing.h" from a source file whenever you need Xing.

 ## Examples
 ### Create a TCP/IP packet